oneconvergence/dkube-examples/titanic/README.md

     d.
 Runs a pipeline which goes through all the above steps and makes a submission to the project.

-# Pipelines
+# Notebooks
-[owner pipeline](owner/pipeline.ipynb) - shows how to setup projects using DKube SDK.
+[owner project setup notebook](owner/resources.ipynb) - shows how to setup projects using DKube SDK.

-[DS pipeline](pipeline.ipynb) - show hows to create user's DKube resources inside project using SDK and how to run end to end pipeline.
+[DS pipeline notebook](pipeline.ipynb) - show hows to create user's DKube resources inside project using SDK and how to run end to end pipeline.